manuelkamp/TCS2FHEM/README.md

 partymodestate - Returns the state of the Party-Mode
 ping - Check if the API is up and running
 stats - Returns some stats of the device
 reboot - Reboots the device
+ringdoor - Sends "ring doorbell" message to TCS:Bus
+ringfrontdoor - Sends "ring front doorbell" message to TCS:Bus

 ## FHEM API
 todo